 However, AQI simplifies the information, presenting air quality in terms of unitless numbers and colours, each representing a different category of health risk.

 Along with indexing the air quality, AQI also provides advice on how one can improve the quality of the air one inhales.
 This index particularly considers the people sensitive towards air pollution and advises them ways to protect themselves from different health risks posed at various air quality levels.

 AQI is all the more important in developing nations like India where the common man is not quite familiar with the technical terminologies and measuring units (like ppm /ppb / or µg/mg3 ).
 Hence the AQI simplifies the understanding of their air quality by decoding the quality in terms of unitless numbers and colour, with each figure and colour representing a different category of associated health risk.

 Doctors and healthcare professionals can also use AQI to predict spikes in respiratory distress and to identify when they should advise patients to take additional precautions.
 In conclusion, AQI plays a vital role in improving public health by providing critical information on air quality and the associated health risks, allowing individuals to make informed decisions and take appropriate measures to protect themselves and their communities.

 Did you know: “An average adult inhales around 11,000 litres of air per day.”

-Computing the AQI requires the concentration of a pollutant over a specific period provided by an air monitoring system.
-The function used to convert air pollutant concentration to AQI varies by pollutant and varies from country to country.
+Computing the AQI requires the concentration of a pollutant over a specific period provided by an air quality monitor.
+For this, you need to have an accurate air quality monitor that works in extreme climate conditions to take preventive actions.
+The function used to convert air pollutant concentration to AQI varies by pollutant from country to country.
 The major pollutants are divided into ranges, and each range is assigned a descriptor and a colour code.

-Each AQI range has a Standardized public health advisory associated with it.
+Each AQI range has a Standardised public health advisory associated with it.
 Primarily two steps are involved in developing an Air Quality Index: